-For more information on blood testing, this study with News Medical can tell you the whole story.
+For more information on blood testing, this study

 No one modality will give you all the information you need when it comes to Alzheimer’s.
 You must engage in cross correlation in order to obtain the most accurate and complete diagnosis.
 For example, if you see something in a SPECT and you are unsure, you can cross correlate that image with a blood test to determine and increased or decreased likelihood for Alzheimer’s.

 For Alzheimer’s in particular, combining PET scans with blood tests or spinal fluid tests can potentially provide the earliest detection possible at this time.
 This could help patients to receive treatments before the symptoms of Alzheimer’s even begin, and that’s a win-win situation.

 An all-inclusive PACS system, like NovaPACS, gives you the capability to view not just DICOM images, but allows you to import any graphical information for cross-correlation of the findings seen in images.